MiguelASCorreia/ProtoCollectorFramework/README.md

 1. *VisitTable*: Stores the information associated with a field visit.
 The EOI data and an extra field name *visit_info* are stored as a JSON string allowing some flexibility.
 Has a foreign key that references the plot’s identifier from the *PlotTable*.
 1. *ComplementaryTable*: Stores the information from post visit activities.
 Has the same structure of a visit plus a foreign key that references the visit’s identifier from the *VisitTable*.
 1. *MultimediaTable*: Stores the information from captured multimedia files associated with visit entities (foreign key).
 Can store geographical information and an extra field name *multimedia_info* that allows the application to store generic information associated with the entity.
-1. *TrajectoryTable*: Stores the trajectories from each field visit.
+1. *TrajectoryTable*: Stores the trajectories from each field visit (foreign key).
-1. *TrajectorySegmentTable*: Stores the segments from each trajectory.
+1. *TrajectorySegmentTable*: Stores the segments from each trajectory (foreign key).
-1. *TrajectoryPointTable*: Stores the points from each segment.
+1. *TrajectoryPointTable*: Stores the points from each segment (foreign key).
 Each point has an extra field name *point_info* that allows the application to store generic information associated with the entity.
 1. *ConfigTable*: Stores the information (name, path and version) for the desired configuration files.
 1. *BluetoothSyncTable*: Stores logs from the Cooperation module for each connection moment.